-4.1.4 Neutral Lock Latch: Located directly above the drive levers.
-These latches allow the operator to lock the drive levers in a "neutral" position where neither of the drive wheels are engaged in either a forward or reverse direction (See Figure 7).
+4.1.5 Neutral Lock Latch: These latches allow the operator to lock the drive levers in a "neutral" position where neither of the drive wheels are engaged in either a forward or reverse direction (See Figure 7).

 STANDARD PISTOL GRIP HANDLES

-ECS HANDLES
+FIGURE 7

-FIGURE 7 DRIVE LEVER, NEUTRAL LOCK LATCH OPERATION
+DRIVE LEVER, NEUTRAL LOCK LATCH OPERATION

-- 4.1.5 PTO Engagement: Located on the left side of the upper handle.
-To engage the blades, push the lever forward, or away from the operator, until the linkage locks over-center.
-To disengage the blades, pull the lever to the rear, or towards the operator. - 4.1.6 Choke Control: Choke is used to aid in starting a cold engine.
+4.1.6 PTO Engagement: Located on the left side of the upper handle.
+To engage the blades, push the lever forward, or away from the operator, until the linkage locks overcenter.
+To disengage the blades, pull the lever to the rear, or towards the operator.
+For manual start engines: The park brake must be disengaged before the PTO is engaged or the engine will kill.

+4.1.7 Choke Control: Choke is used to aid in starting a cold engine.